KoreaCloudObjectStorage/swift-logging/README.md

 1) Install Swift-Logging with ``sudo python setup.py install`` or ``sudo python setup.py develop`` or via whatever packaging system you may be using.

-2) Alter your proxy-server.conf pipeline to have swift3:
+2) Alter your proxy-server.conf pipeline to have swift_logging:

     [pipeline:main]
         pipeline = catch_errors cache swift3_gatekeeper